Comparison

 What Alacritty does well

-There's an elegance to doing one thing and doing it right.
+There is an elegance to doing one thing and doing it right.

 Simplicity as a feature